uit-no/github-course-guide/README.md

 This is a list of useful tips for managing your course:
 * Create a mailing list for the course at: https://list.uit.no/sympa
 * Turn of automatic watching of repositories at https://github.com/settings/notifications to avoid receiving an email each time a student commits to a repository.
+* If you are using (an OAuth) git client such as SmartGit you may need to grant access to the new repository.